PriyanK7n/GANS/README.md

-# pytorch-MNIST-Gans
+# 1. Pytorch-MNIST-Gans
-# pytorch-Anime-Gans
+# 2. Pytorch-Anime-Gans

-Pytorch implementation of Generative Adversarial Networks (GAN) [1] and Deep Convolutional Generative Adversarial Networks (DCGAN)
+# Pytorch implementation of Generative Adversarial Networks (GAN) [1] and Deep Convolutional Generative Adversarial Networks (DCGAN)
-# for MNIST Dataset
+## for MNIST Dataset
-# for Anime faces datasets.
+## for Anime faces datasets.

 # You can download Datasets from here--